ricochhet/asm/README.md

 # asm-vm

-note that the current included test scripts may be outdated
+**The current included test scripts may be outdated.**

+## about

+This is essentially a virtual machine for a custom "assembly-like" instruction set.
+This is mostly just a toy project that I want to use for scripting in the future.
+I wanted to keep it free of "magic" in the sense that the instructions you see are what the instruction does.
+This also means "memory management" is entirely up to the user.
+This means every register and hashed value is not removed from their respective table when you remove it from the stack (See `DmpHash` and `DmpReg`).

+Eventually I may add more `simd`-like instructions, primarily adding extended `mov` type instructions for mathematical operations.
+I will likely make indexing at a specific point in the stack impossible for this registers, as it would get cluttered and become inefficient.
+As an example, an instruction like `movadd` would perform the exact same operation as `add` but allow you to store it in the specified register.

 ## data structures & architecture
 The virtual machine is split into 3 different data structures to handle various parts of the program.

 The primary data structure is a stack, in this case, a `Vec`.
 The vector contains a list of `StackValue`s which hold important information about each "working" / current value.

 A `StackValue` contains an `isize`: value, and a `boolean`: hashed.
-The isize will contain either integers or a hashed string value, which is indicated by the `hashed` boolean.
+The isize will contain either integers or a hashed value, which is indicated by the `hashed` boolean.

 The secondary data structure is a hash table, in this case, a `HashMap`, which takes a key `isize` and a value `String`.

 `PushInt` will push a value directly into the stack and mark hashed as `false`. `PushStr` will push an `FNV1A` hashed string into the stack, and mark hashed as `true`.
 Hashed values will get put into the `hash table` with the FNV1A hash as the key, and raw string as the value.

 A similar design is applied to registers, a register will first get defined using the `Mov x y` instruction, the difference being the register identifier(x) will be directly put into a separate register table. `y` contains a reference to a `StackValue`.

+*All non `int` types are hashed.*

 ## instructions
 All instructions are currently case-sensitive (subject to change).